quickwit-oss/tantivy-cli/README.md

 There are a couple ways to install `tantivy-cli`.

-If you are a Rust programmer, you probably have `cargo` and `rustup` installed and you can just run `rustup run nightly cargo install tantivy-cli`. (`cargo install tantivy-cli` will work as well if nightly is your default toolchain).
+If you are a Rust programmer, you probably have `cargo` installed and you can just run `cargo install tantivy-cli`

 Alternatively, you can directly download a static binary for [Linux x86 64](https://github.com/tantivy-search/tantivy-cli/releases/download/0.4.2/tantivy-cli-0.4.2-x86_64-unknown-linux-musl.tar.gz) or for [Mac OS X](https://github.com/tantivy-search/tantivy-cli/releases/download/0.4.2/tantivy-cli-0.4.2-x86_64-apple-darwin.tar.gz)